 Sections: Scroll to the end of the Document Settings to select which sections of the template should appear on each printout.
 You can determine whether or not to include information from Collect Information, Payment, and Review steps.

-Don't forget to hit "Save" at bottom right to preserve your new Document settings!
+*Don't forget to hit the "Save" at bottom right to preserve your new Document settings!*

-And remember, when you are looking at an individual process, you can access/ download/ print a PDF any time by clicking on "Menu" at the upper right of the screen.
+And remember, that when you're looking at any individual process, you can also access/ download/ print a PDF any time by clicking on "Menu" at the upper right of the screen.